NorskRegnesentral/DiffFuSR/README.md

 ```

 ## 5. Benchmark the full pipeline
-to bechmark the whole SR + fusion pipeline
+to bechmark the whole SR + fusion pipeline.
+This will generate the Last table in the paper.
+TABLE IV
 ```bash
 python 7_benchmark_DiffFuSR.py
 ```